1601-mma2013/Checked/README.md

 ## 4. Design Framework
 ### a.
 Elements
 #### i.
 From a factor, posture, and input method
-- From factor	:- This is a divice with mobile application
+- From factor	:- This is a device with mobile application
 - From posture	:- Requires to attach the tags and key in data through mobile application, so the mode of attention are hand and fingers
 - From input method :- It uses keypad, touch screen, radar and sensor.